Got feedback? Send me a note.

 "Although Mr. Rumsfeld drew no link between Baghdad and the Sept.
 11 terrorist attacks on New York and Washington that killed nearly 3,000 people, the accusation that Baghdad is harbouring al-Qaeda operatives is the first time a senior member of the Bush administration has implicated the Iraqi regime in assisting Osama bin Laden's militant Islamic group."

 "As the U.S. saber rattles in the direction of Iraq, European allies are making their own noise in opposition to war and are insisting that any military action against Baghdad be endorsed first by the United Nations."
+"A plan to attack Iraq using overwhelming air power, rather than by a land invasion, is gaining support in American and British governments, defence and diplomatic sources say."

 "The Pentagon has distanced itself from a report commissioned by an influential defence think-tank that suggested blowing up Saudi oil fields and damaging the country's financial assets unless it did more to fight terrorism."